 - Reduce decaying surfaces.
 Bump treatment can be used to restore the surface tension in old, pretreated materials.
 This means you don’t have to worry about the surface decay of a material that’s been held in inventory for a long time.
 Simply apply the bump treatment, and you can return the surface to its pretreated adhesion potential.

 - Facilitates Green manufacturing.
 With the increased use of environmentally-friendly, solvent-free paints, primers and adhesives the need for surface treatment is more important than ever.
-Water-based products resist adhesion to many substrates, especially polymers.
+Water-based products resist adhesion to many substrates, especially polymers, but not once they are corona treated.

 At 3DT, we improve adhesion and bonding on a wide variety of substrates, including polymers, rubber, composites, glass, foam, and more.
 Surface treatment systems for 3D objects are our forte, but we also manufacture systems for panels, sheets and film.
 Our comprehensive solutions go from design to manufacturing, installation, and service.
 Every sale is backed by our extensive experience and a dedicated sales and service team.
 Your success is our success, so we go above and beyond to create the best possible solution for your needs.